charstorm/linkitall/README.md

 ## Status

 ❗The project is still in beta phase.
-Expect breaking changes to graph definitions in the future.

 ## License